The appealing medlar!

 In my garden, a fruit tree needs to serve several purposes and our combined total of 40 fruit trees need together to meet a range of criteria.
 These include giving us fruit year round, beautiful flowers and autumn colour.
 The medlar is one of our favourite trees because it gives us winter fruit, late summer cream flowers tinged with pink, and autumnal leaves that range from gold to orange to deep red and last through to the end of June.

 Bletting can be achieved in two ways.
 Either remove the fruit and store on straw or paper towel or newspaper in a single layer, calyx down and stem upward, in a warm and airy place (darkness not necessary) for 2-3 weeks until soft or leave on the tree and pick them when soft.
-Sometimes the fruit will drop before being fully ripe and then should be stored as in the first method.
+Sometimes the fruit will drop before being ready for harvesting and then should be stored as in the first method.
 You can also dip the stalks in a strong salt and water mix to prevent any mould setting in.

 The best way to prepare a medlar for eating is to strip it out of the skin by squeezing it from the calyx end and keep stripping it until all the pulp is out, especially that close to the skin.
-I strip it into a strainer as it has quite large, hard stones and use the back of a dessert spoon to press it through.
-I serve it with cheeses just as you would use quince paste.
+I strip it into a strainer as it has quite large, hard stones and I use the back of a dessert spoon to press it through.
+I serve it with cheeses, just as you would use quince paste.
 It can also be added to cream, apparently goes with any wine, and is best known in either medlar jelly or medlar cheese (which is like a curd).
 Sally Wise’s book entitled A year in a bottle contains recipes for both medlar jelly and medlar liqueur.

 The medlar tree itself has its origins in the Balkans, Iran and Turkmenistan despite its botanical name being Mespilus germanica.
-There is a large type called Dutch with fruit 5-6cm in diameter and a smaller type, the Common Medlar, of which the Nottingham variety is best known, with fruit 2-2.5cm.
+There is a large type called Dutch, with fruit 5-6cm in diameter, and a smaller type, the Common Medlar, of which the Nottingham variety is best known, with fruit 2-2.5cm.
 I grow the Common Medlar and, at present (mid June), mine still has around 150 fruit on it.
 Plant medlars in winter and train them early to a vase shape like an apple tree.

 Medlars are unfussy about soil type, other than disliking chalk soils, but require good drainage.
 They do not need fertilising and they need very little pruning other than to keep the centre open for good ventilation and dead branches removed.
 They are rarely attacked by pests or disease.
 They like a sunny position but will grow in partial shade and it is best to provide some shelter from wind as the branches are brittle and flowers can blow off in strong wind.